 Since the report came out, Democrats have focused on two of its main findings – using them to push the narrative that the suspicions President Trump, his supporters, and most Republicans have had about the FBI are unfounded.

-The first of these two report findings is that political bias did not play a roll in the opening of Crossfire Hurricane or the obtaining of the FISA warrant.
+bias did not play a roll in the opening of Crossfire Hurricane or the obtaining of the FISA warrant.
 As the I.G. report clearly states, however – and as Horowitz confirmed at his hearing – that finding was based on the fact that his office had obtained no documentary or testimonial evidence to show that the FBI operation was driven by political bias.

 It is worth contrasting this determination with the Democrats’ impeachment inquiry.
 In an attempt to pin various charges on the president for his interactions with the Ukrainian president, Democrats relied entirely upon hearsay, assumption, and suspicion.
 They had no documentary evidence that the president had attempted to coerce the Ukrainians into taking any action that would benefit Trump personally.
 Neither did Democrats have testimonial evidence to support this theory.
 All testimony provided during the impeachment investigation was speculatory: Serving and former government officials revealed what they had come to believe, what they assumed or what they suspected.